Best Above-Ground Pools (2026)

 Intex Ultra XTR vs Bestway Power Steel / Steel Pro MAX

 Both are galvanized-/powder-coated steel-frame seasonal pools.
-The Intex Ultra XTR is the stronger, better-equipped line — precision locking joints, dual powder coating, and kits that include a sand filter, ladder, and cover — but it costs more (the big rectangular set is ~$3,210).
-Bestway's Steel Pro MAX (~$390 for the 14' round) and Power Steel oval are meaningfully cheaper and easier to assemble, but reviewers and owners flag the included pump as underpowered. [src1, src2, src5]
+The Intex Ultra XTR is the stronger, better-equipped line — precision locking joints, dual powder coating, and a kit that now includes a sand pump, saltwater system, and maintenance kit — and at ~$1,422 for the big 24'x12' rectangular set it is far better value than it was a year ago.
+Bestway's Steel Pro MAX (~$460 for the 14' round) and Power Steel oval are still much cheaper and easier to assemble, but reviewers and owners flag the included pump as underpowered. [src1, src2, src5]

-Pick Intex Ultra XTR if: you want the strongest seasonal frame, a sand filter, and the largest footprint, and budget is secondary.
+Pick Intex Ultra XTR if: you want the strongest seasonal frame, a sand + saltwater system, and the largest footprint.

-Pick Bestway Steel Pro MAX / Power Steel if: you want a solid mid-size frame pool for the lowest price and don't mind upgrading the pump.
+Pick Bestway Steel Pro MAX / Power Steel if: you want a solid mid-size frame pool for a third of the price and don't mind upgrading the pump.

 Intex vs Summer Waves

-Intex leads on frame strength, materials, included pump quality, and setup instructions; Summer Waves undercuts it on price for comparable sizes.
+Intex leads on frame strength, materials, included pump quality, and setup instructions.
+Summer Waves historically undercut it on price for comparable sizes, but on Amazon in 2026 its most-stocked Elite rectangular kit (~$1,200) sits close to a much larger Intex Ultra XTR — so the price argument is weak right now.
 Customer feedback consistently favors the Intex equivalent for durability and a more powerful filter, while Summer Waves draws the most complaints about quality and faulty components. [src5]

-Pick Summer Waves if: price is the single deciding factor and you accept higher QC variance.
+Pick Summer Waves if: you want its specific rectangular size/print and accept higher QC variance.

-Frame/inflatable (Intex, Bestway) vs Permanent steel wall (Aquasport, Atlas, Ecopool)
+Frame/inflatable (Intex, Bestway) vs Permanent steel wall (In The Swim Oasis, Atlas, Ecopool)

 Pick a frame/inflatable pool if: you want a low-cost, DIY pool now and don't need it to last more than a few seasons.